Skip to main content

 1. Opening System Preferences

-1. To open System Preferences, click the Apple menu on the Mac’s dock, which is on the top left side of the screen, and is depicted as the Apple logo.
+1. To open System Settings, click the Apple menu in the macOS menu bar, which is on the top left side of the screen, and is depicted as the Apple logo.

 2. Finding Accessibility

-Once System Preference is open, it is easy to find Accessibility.
+Once System Settings is open, it is easy to find Accessibility.
 Accessibility houses the assistive features offered on MacOS.
-Select the button to access the menu.
+Select the ‘Accessibility’ item in the left sidebar to access the menu.

 Back to the top